Cunningham Slaves in Shelby County, Alabama and other family information on Roebuck, Hawkins, Bowdon, and Welch.

 Benjamin F. Cunningham Sr. about 1907.
 He was "matched" in 1843 with a slave boy named George born the same year.
 He served during the War in the 2nd Alabama Cavalry under the command of Joe Wheeler.

-The Old Planter's youngest of four sons, Joseph H. Cunningham and his wife Adosia Blackburn.
+The Old Planter's youngest of four sons, Joseph H. Cunningham Jr. and his wife Adosia Blackburn.
+Later in life, after his own son was born, he went by Sr. and his son by Jr.

 The Old Planter's daughter Lucretia Ann Cunningham who married John Francis Marion Welch, a cousin.